 All current legislation and guidance on confidentiality, including the Data Protection Act, has been met, and all organisations sharing or viewing your data have signed a detailed information sharing agreement.

-Under the Data Protection Act (1998), you can ask to see any information that organisations like the NHS hold about you.
+Under the Article 15 GDPR, you can ask to see any information that organisations like the NHS hold about you.
 This includes copies of paper, electronic and hybrid patient health records.
-Contact your care provider(s) to request access to your health or social care records or contact the JUYI team for information about what is included in and who has accessed your JUYI record.
+Contact your care provider(s) to request access to your health or social care records or contact the JUYI team for information about what is included in and which user or category of user has accessed your JUYI record.